-Workforce Innovation and Opportunity Act partners work together to provide services in one location (the One Stop).
+Workforce Innovation and Opportunity Act partners work together to provide services in one location (the American Job Center).

 WIOA Title I programs: